 And from October to December, you get 5 times the number of points for airline and hotel purchase directly through the airline or hotel, Best Buy & Kohl’s.

 You can either redeem the points earned for cash back (5% cash back isn’t too shabby and some folks prefer cash back).
-Or you can transfer the Ultimate Rewards points to the Chase Sapphire Preferred, Chase Ink Bold, Chase Ink Plus or the JP Morgan Select card and from there to airline or hotel partners such as Hyatt or United.
+Or you can transfer the Ultimate Rewards points to the Chase Sapphire Preferred, Chase Ink Bold, Chase Ink Plus and from there to airline or hotel partners such as Hyatt or United.

 Mommy Points has a post on how to use Chase Blueprint to track your spending by category.

 We did not max out the $1,500 spending limit for gas stores, so we went to our Kwik Shop gas station (part of the Kroger chain) and stocked up on the following: